Top 5 Health Concerns for Seniors

 • Limiting alcohol intake to no more than one drink per day for women and two drinks per day for men

-Hospice and palliative care can help seniors with heart disease manage their symptoms, cope with their emotions, and plan for their end-of-life care.
-Hospice and palliative care can provide:
+Hospice care helps seniors with heart disease manage their symptoms, cope with their emotions, and plan for their end-of-life care.
+Hospice care delivers:

 • Medications, oxygen, or devices to relieve chest pain, shortness of breath, or swelling